Text messaging: Japan

 Japan was among the first countries to adopt short messages widely, with pioneering non-GSM services including J-Phone's SkyMail and NTT Docomo's Short Mail.
 Japanese adolescents first began text messaging, because it was a cheaper form of communication than the other available forms.
 Thus, Japanese theorists created the selective interpersonal relationship theory, claiming that mobile phones can change social networks among young people (classified as 13- to 30-year-olds).
 They theorized this age group had extensive but low-quality relationships with friends, and mobile phone usage may facilitate improvement in the quality of their relationships.
-They concluded this age group prefers "selective interpersonal relationships in which they maintain particular, partial, but rich relations, depending on the situation."
+They concluded this age group prefers "selective interpersonal relationships in which they maintain particular, partial, but rich relations, depending on the situation".
 The same studies showed participants rated friendships in which they communicated face-to-face and through text messaging as being more intimate than those in which they communicated solely face-to-face.
 This indicates participants make new relationships with face-to-face communication at an early stage, but use text messaging to increase their contact later on.
 As the relationships between participants grew more intimate, the frequency of text messaging also increased.
 However, short messaging has been largely rendered obsolete by the prevalence of mobile Internet e-mail, which can be sent to and received from any e-mail address, mobile or otherwise.
 That said, while usually presented to the user simply as a uniform "mail" service (and most users are unaware of the distinction), the operators may still internally transmit the content as short messages, especially if the destination is on the same network.

 China

-Text messaging is popular and cheap in China.
+Text messaging has historically been popular and cheap in China.
 About 700 billion messages were sent in 2007.
-Text message spam is also a problem in China.
+Text message spam has also been a problem in China.
 In 2007, 353.8 billion spam messages were sent, up 93% from the previous year.
 It is about 12.44 messages per week per person.
-It is routine that the People's Republic of China government monitors text messages across the country for illegal content.
+In 2010, it was routine that the People's Republic of China government monitored text messages across the country for illegal content.

 Among Chinese migrant workers with little formal education, it is common to refer to SMS manuals when text messaging.
-These manuals are published as cheap, handy, smaller-than-pocket-size booklets that offer diverse linguistic phrases to utilize as messages.
+These manuals are published as cheap, smaller-than-pocket-size booklets that offer diverse linguistic phrases to utilize as messages.